amazon-ion/ion-docs/guides/symbols-guide.md

     to represent the IVM.
 Any unannotated symbol IDs that map to the text \$ion\_1\_0 at the top-level are ignored and skipped; in all other cases, such symbol values are treated as user symbols.

+<a name="fn1">1</a>:
+This is a potentially a lossy operation, as it does not convey import location.
+There are two reasons why implementations may choose not to raise an error in this case:

+-   For legacy reasons.
+Existing implementations may find it impractical to raise an error under this condition.
+In this case, if possible, the API should be deprecated in favor of one that handles this case correctly; at the very least, documentation should be added to convey the risk of data loss.

+-   If there is demand for an API which lossily treats all SymbolTokens with unknown text as symbol zero.
+New implementations should relax the constraint only if it is proven necessary, and should take care to make sure users understand the risk of data loss.

 <a name="fn2">2</a>:
 The ImportLocation can be determined by applying the symbol ID